MicrosoftDocs/architecture-center/docs/best-practices/email-recommended-policies.md

 ms.author: pnp

 pnp.series.title: Best Practices

 ---

 # Recommended policies

-This article describes the policies Microsoft recommends to help secure organizational email.
+This article describes recommended policies to help our customers secure organizational email.

 ## Prerequisites

-Before implementing the policies described in the remainder of this document, there are several prerequisites that must be met:
+Before implementing the policies described in the remainder of this document, there are several prerequisites that your organization must meet:
 * [Configure named networks](https://docs.microsoft.com/azure/active-directory/active-directory-known-networks-azure-portal).
 Azure AD Identity Protection collects and analyzes all available session data to generate a risk score.
 We recommend that you specify your organization's public IP ranges for your network in the Azure AD named networks configuration.
 Traffic coming from these ranges is given a reduced risk score, so traffic from outside the corporate environment is treated as higher risk score.
 * [Register all users with multi-factor authentication (MFA)](https://docs.microsoft.com/azure/multi-factor-authentication/multi-factor-authentication-manage-users-and-devices).
 Azure AD Identity Protection makes use of Azure MFA to perform additional security verification.
 We recommend that you require all users to register for Azure MFA ahead of time.
 * [Enable automatic device registration of domain joined Windows computers](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-conditional-access-automatic-device-registration-setup).
 Conditional access can ensure the device connecting to the service is a domain joined or compliant device.
 To support this on Windows computers, the device must be registered with Azure AD.
 This article discusses how to configure automatic device registration.
 Note that AD FS is a requirement.